Ajay Barsatilal Shahu

 • Long-term medication and clinical monitoring

-• Hospitalisation for severe anemia, fractures, or neurological damage
+• Hospitalisation for severe anaemia, fractures, or neurological damage

-For instance, untreated Vitamin B12 deficiency can progress to nerve damage, while prolonged Vitamin D or calcium deficiency significantly increases fracture risk, both of which raise overall healthcare costs.
+For instance, untreated Vitamin B12 deficiency can progress to nerve damage, while prolonged Vitamin D deficiency significantly increases fracture risk, both of which raise overall healthcare costs.

 Cost Benefits of Early Vitamin Deficiency Testing